A note on finite-dimensional quotients and the problem of automatic continuity for twisted convolution algebras: Applications to the problem of automatic continuity

 And so an application of Theorem \ref{semisimplicity} yields the following proposition. \begin{prop} Let $(\G,\alpha,\omega,\A)$ a twisted action.
 Then all conditions in Theorem \ref{DAWI} are equivalent for $L^1_{\alpha,\omega}(\G,\A)$. \end{prop}

 In particular, we obtain many classes of examples for this finite-dimensional phenomena.
 We compile them in the following corollary.
-As we shall see next, this restriction we just imposed on ourselves to finite-dimensional valued intertwining operators allows us to greatly extend previous results by allowing us to drop the assumptions on the group (cf. \cite[Corollary 4.21]{flores2024}). \begin{cor} Let $\B$ be one of the following algebras. \begin{enumerate} \item[(i)] $L^1_\omega(\G)$, for an amenable group $\G$ and a $2$-cocycle $\omega:\G\times \G\to \CC$. \item[(ii)] $\ell^1_\alpha(\G,\A)$, for an (untwisted) action $(\G,\alpha, \A)$ where $\G$ is discrete and amenable and $\A$ is an amenable (=nuclear) $C^*$-algebra. \end{enumerate} Then $\A$ satisfies all the conditions in Theorem \ref{DAWI}. \end{cor} \begin{proof} We verify condition \emph{(iv)}.
-In both cases, the algebra $\B$ has the following property: every closed two-sided ideal $I\subset\B$ has a bounded approximate left identity, and so the corollary follows from the Cohen-Hewitt factorization theorem.
+As we shall see next, this restriction we just imposed on ourselves to finite-dimensional valued intertwining operators allows us to greatly extend previous results by allowing us to drop the assumptions on the group (cf. \cite[Corollary 4.21]{flores2024}). \begin{cor} Let $\B$ be one of the following algebras. \begin{enumerate} \item[(i)] $L^1_\omega(\G)$, for an amenable group $\G$ and a $2$-cocycle $\omega:\G\times \G\to \CC$. \item[(ii)] $\ell^1_\alpha(\G,\A)$, for an (untwisted) action $(\G,\alpha, \A)$ where $\G$ is discrete and amenable and $\A$ is a nuclear $C^*$-algebra. \end{enumerate} Then $\A$ satisfies all the conditions in Theorem \ref{DAWI}. \end{cor} \begin{proof} We verify condition \emph{(iv)} of theorem \ref{DAWI}.
+As in the proof of Corollary \ref{ext}, we see that every closed cofinite two-sided ideal $I\subset\B$ has a bounded left approximate identity.
+In this case, $I=I^2$ also follows from the Cohen-Hewitt factorization theorem. \end{proof}